oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 * [A silk sleeping bag liner](https://www.amazon.com/Friendly-Swede-Travel-Camping-Sleeping/dp/B016BUI130/ref=sr_1_5?keywords=sleeping+bag+liner&qid=1564141948&s=gateway&sr=8-5).
 If you ever go “camping” (the term IPA uses for spending a night out in the field) and are picky about cleanliness, these can be helpful.
 They’re around $20, pack down to a small size, and can make an enormous difference in comfort.
 (Thanks to Chris Blattman for this tip.)

-* A small flashlight or headlamp for the inevitable blackouts.
+* A small flashlight or headlamp in case of blackouts.

 * When you arrive at the airport, $50 USD in cash for the Kenyan tourist visa, or $100 if you want the East African Visa (just ask for it when you’re at immigration).
 This’ll give you access to Uganda and Rwanda.